Taliban attack across Kabul, target U.S. Embassy

 Afghan President Hamid Karzai said the attacks would only stiffen the resolve of Afghan security forces.

-"They will give...more determination to Afghan forces on their way toward taking on more responsibility," Karzai said.
+"They will give...more determination to Afghan forces on their way towards taking on more responsibility," Karzai said.

 (Additional reporting by Emma Graham-Harrison, Mohammad Ibrahim; Writing by Sanjeev Miglani; Editing by Robert Birsel and Angus MacSwan)